hamidrgh/hamidrgh/_pages/about.md

   - /about.html
 ---

 Welcome to my academic website!
-I am a PhD student in Biomedical Sciences at the [University of Padova](https://www.unipd.it/), Italy, working in the [BioComputinUP](https://biocomputingup.it/) lab under the supervision of Dr. Alexander Miguel Monzon & Prof. Silvio CE Tosatto.
+I am currently a PhD student in Biomedical Sciences at the [University of Padova](https://www.unipd.it/), Italy, working in the [BioComputinUP](https://biocomputingup.it/) lab under the supervision of Dr. Alexander Miguel Monzon & Prof. Silvio CE Tosatto.

 ## Research Interests